deput/RWTaskKit/README.md

 }
 ```

-For a sophisticated application, this would be a disaster for developer to maintain.
+For a sophisticated application, this would be a disaster for a developer to maintain.

 RWTaskKit is born to solve this issue!
-It helps programers to perform tasks seperately.
+It helps programmers to perform tasks separately.
 Forget AppDelegate from now on!

 ## Perform task neatly!